sahil-0905/Car-rental/README.md

-🚗 Car Rental Website
+🚗 car Rental Website
 A modern and responsive Car Rental web application built using React.js and Tailwind CSS.
 This project allows users to browse, select, and rent cars with a sleek and intuitive user interface.

 🛠️ Tech Stack
 Frontend: React.js